Sustainable Food Systems

 In our ever-growing society, achieving and implementing sustainable food systems is becoming more difficult, yet increasingly critical.
 Over the next decade, we can expect an 35% increase in global food demand.
 Taking into account the corresponding trend towards urbanization, the implication is that not only will more food need to be produced with stressed resources, but food will have to travel further, be kept fresh longer, and thus will increase in cost.

-- conserve energy and water (closed loop agriculture, aero/hydro/aqua-ponics),
+- conserve energy and water (aero/hydro/aqua-ponics, smart sensors)

-- improve accessibility to organic and healthy food in food deserts and food insecure communities (urban farming)
+- improve accessibility to organic and healthy food in food insecure communities (urban farming)